One-Utah-Data-Science-Hub/utah-data-science.github.io/README.md

 * [**Experiential Learning for Emerging and Novel Technologies (ExLENT)**]()
 	* Supports inclusive experiential learning opportunities that provide cohorts of diverse learners with the skills needed to succeed in emerging technology fields.
 		* *Pivots* track
-		{% comment %} aims to attract individuals not currently enrolled in post-secondary educational programs, and have acquired useful skills such as time management, communication, and teamwork in non-emerging technology careers.
+		{% comment %} aims to attract individuals not currently enrolled in post-secondary educational programs, and have acquired useful skills such as time management, communication, and teamwork in non-emerging technology careers.{% endcomment %}
 		* *Beginnings* track
-		{% comment %} aims to provide individuals possessing some existing STEM competencies (e.g., those with stackable certificates in STEM or those enrolled in associate’s degree programs, etc.) with experiential learning opportunities that deepen knowledge and skills in emerging technology fields.
+		{% comment %} aims to provide individuals possessing some existing STEM competencies (e.g., those with stackable certificates in STEM or those enrolled in associate’s degree programs, etc.) with experiential learning opportunities that deepen knowledge and skills in emerging technology fields.{% endcomment %}
 		* *Explorations* track
-		{% comment %}aims to provide individuals with limited or no specialized STEM education the inspiration and opportunity to explore the potential of a career path in emerging technology fields.
+		{% comment %}aims to provide individuals with limited or no specialized STEM education the inspiration and opportunity to explore the potential of a career path in emerging technology fields.{% endcomment %}
 	* Deadline: September 14, 2023, annually thereafter
 	* Award: $1M for durations up to three years